 A cancer diagnosis can trigger some very strong feelings that can be hard to cope with, and anger is one of them.
 If you don’t have good ways of coping with it, you can end up behaving in ways that you might later wish you hadn’t.

 When we get angry, the hormone adrenalin makes our teeth clench and our shoulders tense.
-You may feel your heart pump faster, your stomach might churn, your fists may clench and muscles tense.
-These are natural reactions and can be useful signals to warn us when we are getting worked up.
+You may feel your heart pump faster, your puku might churn, your fists may clench and muscles tense.
+These are natural reactions and can be useful signals to warn us when we’re getting worked up.

-It is normal and healthy to feel angry when there is good reason.
-When faced with cancer, young people often feel angry.
-It is important to manage those feelings so you don’t hurt yourself or others.
+It’s normal and healthy to feel angry when there is good reason – like facing cancer.
+It’s important to manage those feelings so you don’t hurt yourself or others.
 There are outlets for your anger to manage it in a safe way.
 Ask yourself if you:

-If you answered yes to the above, you do need some support and advice on managing your anger, because anger can lead to other problems if you don’t get some help.
+If you answered yes to the above, you could do with some support and advice on managing your anger, because anger can lead to other problems if you don’t get help.

-Some additional problems include eating problems, depression, risky behaviour, refusing to go to school, becoming isolated, harming ourselves, drinking too much alcohol or taking drugs.
+Some additional problems include eating problems, depression, risky behaviour, refusing to go to kura (school), becoming isolated, self-harm, drinking too much alcohol or taking drugs.
 These might seem to be an outlet for our anger, but they don’t help in the long-term.

-Kenzie’s Gift One on One Support Kenzie’s Gift provides one on one support with registered child and adolescent psychotherapists who are there to help you with problems you are having.
-They listen and talk to you about how you are feeling and give you the tools and coping mechanisms to deal with your anger.
-These services are confidential and so your friends don’t need to know about these sessions if you don’t want them to.
-It is likely you would have weekly sessions and each meeting would probably be an hour until you both felt you were doing well and didn’t need to see them anymore.
+Kenzie’s Gift provides one on one support with registered child and adolescent psychotherapists who are there to help you with problems you’re having.
+They listen and talk to you about how you’re feeling and give you the tools and coping mechanisms to deal with your anger.
+These services are confidential, so your friends don’t need to know about these sessions if you don’t want them to.
+You’ll probably have weekly, one-hour sessions until you both feel you’re doing well and don’t need to see them anymore.